britive/terraform-provider-britive/docs/resources/profile.md

 * `extension_limit` - (Optional) The Britive profile expiry extension limit.
 For example: `2`

-* `destination_url` - (Optional) The console URL where the user will be redirected upon checking out the profile.
-For example: `https://console.aws.amazon.com`

-* `associations` - (Required) The list of associations for the Britive profile.

 The format of `associations` is documented below.

 ### `associations` block supports